 In the Summer of 2006, Michael Valenti moved to Indiana for college and immediately began to search for both competition and a Jeet Kune Do based school to continue his studies.
 It was at a local Mixed Martial Arts school that he found the challenge he was looking for.
 He had a sparring session with one of the instructors at the school and was elated by the results.
 This instructor beat the tar out of him.
 Amazed at the effectiveness of this school’s techniques, Michael devoted himself to learning everything that school had to offer.
 For several years he attend every class the school offered, training 7 days a week, often for 5 hours each day.
 The school taught seval systems of martial arts including: Jeet Kune Do, Kenpo, Kali, Brazilian Jiu Jitsu, and Boxing.
 By 2008 he had become a Black Belt in Kenpo and a Full Instructor in Jeet Kune Do Concepts.
 With his experience in grappling, the head instructor asked Michael to put together a ground fighting curriculum to incorporate into their Kenpo classes.
 It was this project that eventually lead to the foundation of C.D.S. or Combative Defense System.

 Michael Valenti would latter establish his own martial arts school in Indianapolis teaching C.D.S.
 The first classes were taught out of the back of a local arcade, but the school would eventually grow.
 However, running his own school did not get in the way of his continued studies.
-As time went on he studied several martial arts systems, earning a Black Belt in Judo and an instructor rank in Wing Chun Kung Fu.
+As time went on he studied several martial arts systems, earning a Black Belt in Judo and the rank of Senior Instructor in Wing Chun Kung Fu.
 He won the Gold Medal at the 2020 Mu Lan International Kung Fu Competition.
 All the while continuing his constant devotion to Jeet Kune Do and Kali by training several times a year with Guru Dan Inosanto (head Jeet Kune Do Instructor certified by Bruce Lee).